 If you’re a small business owner and May 10th isn’t circled on your calendar, it should be — it’s National Small Business Day!
 It’s a day celebrating the value that small, locally owned businesses add to their communities.

 You are probably familiar with Small Business Saturday, which encourages people to shop with local retailers.
 However, National Small Business Day is all about honoring you – your hard work, dedication, motivation.
 And from the Boyd Insurance & Investments team, congratulations on your small business!
 Your entrepreneurial spirit is not only commendable, but it’s also the backbone of our community.

-According to the Small Business Administration, there are 30.2 million small businesses in the United States and small businesses created 60% of jobs between 2009 and 2013.
+According to the Small Business Administration(link not found), there are 30.2 million small businesses in the United States and small businesses created 60% of jobs between 2009 and 2013.
 If that’s not something to celebrate, what is?

 Beyond the economic effects, local businesses help to create a community that is completely unique.
 Many small businesses carry on local traditions and give back to local causes, keeping the community vibrant.